UniqueNetwork/unique-chain/README.md

 The NFT Chain also provides:

 * Smart Contracts Pallet and example smart contract that interacts with NFT Runtime
-* ERC-1155 Functionality (currently PoC as Re-Fungible tokens)
+* ERC-1155 Functionality (currently PoC as Re-Fungible tokens, i.e. items that are still unique, but that can be split between multiple users)
-* Variety of economic options for dapp producers to choose from to create freemium games and other ways to attract users
+* Variety of economic options for dapp producers to choose from to create freemium games and other ways to attract users.
+As a step one, we implemented an economic model when a collection sponsor can be set to pay for collection Transfer transactions.
-* Solutions that allow non-blockchain developers to quickly deploy dApps for mass markets
-* Interoperability that allows reaching much bigger audiences
-* Scalability on par with non-blockhcain solutions

 ## Kusama Hackaphon Update